bintaDouk/ada-project-americanDentalAssociation/index.md

 For example, in the post-conflict Allied Forces’ heatmap, NATO maintains neutral scores, emphasizing their portrayal as stabilizing forces.

 #### Cold War
+The Cold War was as much a battle of ideologies as it was a geopolitical and military standoff.
+Sentiment analysis applied to organizational entities reveals the nuanced ways in which each side—Western Bloc and Eastern Bloc—portrayed military, political, and international organizations.

 ##### Western Block Heatmaps
 <!-- Create the buttons -->
 <button class="button" style="margin: 8px 0; width: 20%; margin-left: 130px; margin-right: 5px" onclick="showFrame('cw_Before1')">Western Block, Before</button>